 Overall * * * * *

-Not everyone wants to pay for hours of fire resistance or a safe that delays a burglar and even calls the authorities.
+Not everyone wants to pay for hours of fire protection or a heavy-duty safe that delays a burglar and even calls the authorities.
 Plenty of gun owners just want a secure, functional cabinet that’s child-safe and can be moved easily if and when the need arises.
-If that’s what you’re looking for, the Agile Model 52 is exactly what the doctor ordered.
+If that’s what you’re looking for, the SecureIt Agile Model 52 Gun Cabinet is exactly what the doctor ordered.